 Nigel is a member of the Panel of Chairs, who are members of the House of Commons responsible for chairing public bill committees and other General Committees, as well as debates in Westminster Hall.

 British Group Inter-Parliamentary Union - Nigel was on the Executive Committee of the BGIPU, an organisation which seeks to promote and consolidate Britain's interests abroad and engage parliamentarians in key global issues, and advance the role that parliamentarians can play in international affairs.

 Commonwealth Parliamentary Association UK Branch - Nigel was on the executive committee of the CPA, an organisation with a specific focus on parliamentary diplomacy and democracy strengthening activities between commonwealth countries.

-Council Of Europe - Nigel is a member of the Council of Europe, and has responsibilities such as being the rapporteur on Turkey, which included observing the recent referendum in the country.
+Council Of Europe - Nigel was a member of the Council of Europe, with responsibilities such as being the rapporteur on Turkey, which included observing the recent referendum in the country.

 All Party Parliamentary Groups (APPG's)

 Nigel has been active in numerous APPGs in the past, holding the position of Chair or Vice Chair in several groups.
 Whilst his position as Deputy Speaker means he is no longer able to be such an active member of APPGs, Nigel maintains an interest and follows the work of many APPGs including the following: